tZ3ma/cassy/README.rst

 -------

-Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *fogd-db* is free and open source software.
+Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *cassy* is free and open source software.

 Issues